BearDic/BackupScript/README.md

 # Usage
 Just copy default.conf to .conf and then edit it as you wish.

-Run it with bash:
+Run it with zsh (suggested):
 ```
-bash run-backup.sh
+zsh run-backup.sh
 ```